-- 6.6.5.2.1 Tests shall be carried out on large packagings prepared as for carriage including the inner packagings or articles used.
+6.6.5.2.1 Tests shall be carried out on large packagings prepared as for transport including the inner packagings or articles used.
 Inner packagings shall be filled to not less than 98% of their maximum capacity for liquids or 95% for solids.
 For large packagings where the inner packagings are designed to carry liquids and solids, separate testing is required for both liquid and solid contents.
-The substances in the inner packagings or the articles to be carried in the large packagings may be replaced by other material or articles except where this would invalidate the results of the tests.
+The substances in the inner packagings or the articles to be transported in the large packagings may be replaced by other material or articles except where this would invalidate the results of the tests.
 When other inner packagings or articles are used they shall have the same physical characteristics (mass, etc) as the inner packagings or articles to be carried.
-It is permissible to use additives, such as bags of lead shot, to achieve the requisite total package mass, so long as they are placed so that the test results are not affected. - 6.6.5.2.2 In the drop tests for liquids, when another substance is used, its relative density and viscosity shall be similar to those of the substance to be carried.
-Water may also be used for the liquid drop test under the following conditions: - (a) where the substances to be carried have a relative density not exceeding 1.2, the drop heights shall be those shown in the table in 6.6.5.3.4.4;
+It is permissible to use additives, such as bags of lead shot, to achieve the requisite total package mass, so long as they are placed so that the test results are not affected.

+6.6.5.2.2 In the drop tests for liquids, when another substance is used, its relative density and viscosity shall be similar to those of the substance to be carried.
+Water may also be used for the liquid drop test under the following conditions:

-(b) where the substances to be carried have a relative density exceeding 1.2, the drop heights shall be calculated on the basis of the relative density (d) of the substance to be carried rounded up to the first decimal as follows:
+- (a) Where the substances to be carried have a relative density not exceeding 1.2, the drop heights shall be those shown on the table in 6.6.5.3.4.4; - (b) Where the substances to be carried have a relative density exceeding 1.2, the drop heights shall be calculated on the basis of the relative density (d) of the substance to be carried rounded up to the first decimal as follows:

-Packing group I Packing group II Packing group III d x 1.5 m d x 1.0 m d x 0.67 m
+Packing group I Packing group II Packing group III d ×1.5 m $d \times 1.0 \text{ m}$ $d \times 0.67 \text{ m}$

-- 6.6.5.2.3 Large packagings made of plastics materials and large packagings containing inner packagings of plastic materials other than bags intended to contain solids or articles shall be drop tested when the temperature of the test sample and its contents has been reduced to -18 °C or lower.
+6.6.5.2.3 Large packagings made of plastics materials and large packagings containing inner packagings of plastic materials - other than bags intended to contain solids or articles - shall be drop tested when the temperature of the test sample and its contents has been reduced to -18 °C or lower.
 This conditioning may be disregarded if the materials in question are of sufficient ductility and tensile strength at low temperatures.
 Where test sample are prepared in this way, the conditioning in 6.6.5.2.4 may be waived.
-Test liquids shall be kept in the liquid state by the addition of anti-freeze if necessary. - 6.6.5.2.4 Large packagings of fibreboard shall be conditioned for at least 24 hours in an atmosphere having a controlled temperature and relative humidity (r.h.).
+Test liquids shall be kept in the liquid state by the addition of anti-freeze if necessary.

+6.6.5.2.4 Large packagings of fibreboard shall be conditioned for at least 24 hours in an atmosphere having a controlled temperature and relative humidity (r.h).
 There are three options, one of which shall be chosen.

-The preferred atmosphere is 23 °C \pm 2 °C and 50% \pm 2% r.h.
-The two other options are: 20 °C \pm 2 °C and 65% \pm 2% r.h.; or 27 °C \pm 2 °C and 65% \pm 2% r.h.
+The preferred atmosphere is $23 \pm 2$ °C and $50\% \pm 2\%$ r.h.
+The two other options are: $20 \pm 2$ °C and $65\% \pm 2\%$ r.h.; or $27 \pm 2$ °C and $65\% \pm 2\%$ r.h.

 NOTE: Average values shall fall within these limits.
-Short term fluctuations and measurement limitations may cause individual measurements to vary by up to $\pm 5\%$ relative humidity without significant impairment of test reproducibility.
+Short-term fluctuations and measurement limitations may cause individual measurements to vary by up to $\pm 5\%$ relative humidity without significant impairment of test reproducibility.

-- 6.6.5.3 Test requirements
+6.6.5.3 Test requirements

-- 6.6.5.3.1 Bottom lift test
+6.6.5.3.1 Bottom lift test

-- 6.6.5.3.1.1 Applicability
+6.6.5.3.1.1 Applicability